let-def/ocamlformat/HACKING.jst.md

 The [`test/fuzzer/dune`](test/fuzzer/dune) file defines several aliases for accessing the fuzzer through `dune`:

-* `dune build @fuzzer` runs the fuzzer and generates the report files.
+* `WITH_FUZZER=true dune build @fuzzer` runs the fuzzer and generates the report files.
-* `dune build @fuzzer-no-regression` provides a summary and exits with a **non-zero code** if any regressions are detected.
+* `WITH_FUZZER=true dune build @fuzzer-no-regression` provides a summary and exits with a **non-zero code** if any regressions are detected.
-* `dune build @fuzzer-update-state` checks if the current fuzzer state is up-to-date.
-If a new state is generated, you must run `dune promote` to apply the changes to `test/fuzzer/state.dat`.
+* `WITH_FUZZER=true dune build @fuzzer-update-state` checks if the current fuzzer state is up-to-date.
+If a new state is generated, you must run `WITH_FUZZER=true dune promote` to apply the changes to `test/fuzzer/state.dat`.

+Note: the rules related to fuzzing are enabled only if `WITH_FUZZER=true` to prevent dune from executing them in default builds (e.g. `dune build`).